gopheracademy/gopheracademy-web/content/advent-2017/kubernetes-ready-service.md

 }
 ```

-In this example we are able to catch operation system signals and if one of `SIGKILL`, `SIGINT` or `SIGTERM` is catched, we will shut down the service gracefully.
+In this example we are able to catch operation system signals and if one of `SIGINT` or `SIGTERM` is catched, we will shut down the service gracefully.

+**Note.** *When I was writing this code, I tried to catch `SIGKILL` here.
+I saw it few times in different libraries and I was sure that it worked.
+But, as Sandor Szücs [noted](https://twitter.com/sszuecs/status/941582509565005824), it is not possible to catch `SIGKILL`.
+In the case of `SIGKILL`, the application will be stoped immediately.*

 ### Step 11.
 Dockerfile